 2. Eating Out on Campus Sans Dining Halls & Payment: Weybridge & Dolci

 Weybridge House is known for their commitment to local-eating and sustainable living... but many people don't know they have open meals!
-Join in every Monday and Wednesday for dinner @ 6:30pm, or Saturday for brunch at 11.
+Join in 6:30pm every Monday and Wednesday for dinner.
+Saturday brunch is also served at 11am.

-Dolci, the student run restaurant on campus, amazes with inspired, creative, and delicious cuisine!
-Dinner is free, but seats are limited to those who respond for tickets first!
+Dolci, the student-run organization, amazes with inspired, creative, and delicious cuisine!
+Dinner is free, but seats are limited to those who participate in their ticket lottery!
 Be sure to sign up on Middlink to get on their email list!

 3. Eating Out on Campus... for a small price!

-The Grille is perfect for late-night or mid-afternoon pick ups!
-American bar food, salads, subs, sandwiches and wraps are all fantastic choices at the Grille!
+The Grille is perfect for late-night or mid-afternoon pick-me-ups.
+American bar food, salads, subs, sandwiches and wraps are all fantastic choices at the Grille.

 MiddXpress is a great on-campus convenience store, stocked with snacks and other goodies.